Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Background

 \subsection{Higher Order Tensor Renormalization Group}

 Now we describe the key coarse-graining procedure that we shall use, i.e., the HOTRG.
-The idea is to find a coarse-grained tensor $T'$ and isometries $w$: $\mathcal{H}_v\rightarrow\mathcal{H}_v\otimes\mathcal{H}_v$, which specifies the subspace to keep after one step of coarse-graining, as illustrated in the equation below.
+The idea is to find a coarse-grained tensor $T'$ and isometry $w$: $\mathcal{H}_v\rightarrow\mathcal{H}_v\otimes\mathcal{H}_v$, which specifies the subspace to keep after one step of coarse-graining, as illustrated in the equations below.

-One can repeat the coarse-graining procedure horizontally and vertically at alternative steps.
+One can repeat the coarse-graining procedure horizontally and then vertically at alternative steps.

-The strategy of choosing the isometry tensor $w$ is to make the coarse-grained tensor be able to mimic the original tensor sub-network as much as possible, as follows.
+The strategy of choosing the isometry tensor $w$ is to make the coarse-grained tensor be able to mimic the original tensor subnetwork as much as possible, as follows.